Complete Syllabus of Physics | Grade XI | NEB (Updated Physics Syllabus - 2076/2020)

 21. Potential, potential difference and potential energy [4 Teaching hours]

-21.1 Define potential at a point as the work done per unit positive charge in bringing a small test charge from infinity to the point
+21.1 Define potential at a point as the work done per unit positive charge in bringing a small test charge from infinity to the point21.2 Use electron volt as a unit of electric potential energy

 21.4 Illustrate graphically the variation in potential along a straight line from the source charge and understand that the field strength of the field at a point is equal to the negative of potential gradient at that point